Skip to main content

 2024 Subaru Outback in a mountain setting

 Like the smaller and less expensive Crosstrek, the Subaru Outback comes standard with Symmetrical All-Wheel Drive along with at least 8.7 inches of ground clearance.
 Since it's larger than the Crosstrek, the Outback is more comfortable for families with children and pets.
-Plus, a little extra weight can actually help provide a bit more traction in heavy snow and icy conditions.
+Plus, some extra weight can actually help provide a bit more traction in heavy snow and icy conditions.
 Buyers who live in areas that experience especially deep snow should consider the Outback Wilderness, which boasts 9.5 inches of ground clearance — more than the Ford Bronco Sport or Toyota RAV4 — and Deep Snow mode.
 The Wilderness also benefits from a 260-horsepower turbocharged engine that is much more satisfying than the base 182-hp powerplant.

 Ford Bronco Sport